Skin appendages types, function (hair, nails, sweat glands and sebaceous glands)

 Histological features:

-• The acini of the secretory portion are larger in size and of wider lumen than the eccrine glands, the secretory portion is composed of only two cell types; large cuboidal cells with apical secretory granules and myoepithelial cells.
+• The acini of the secretory portion are larger and of wider lumen than the eccrine glands, the secretory portion is composed of only two cell types; large cuboidal cells with apical secretory granules and myoepithelial cells.

 • The excretory duct is lined by stratified cuboidal cells and opens into the hair follicle.